-International and Landed immigrant applicants to the Aviation Management Program should be aware that the ability to obtain a valid security clearance is a condition of employment (Co-op or Graduate) with some international airports in Canada and is definitely a requirement for employment (Co-op or Graduate) at the Greater Toronto Airport Authority.
+International and landed immigrant applicants to the Aviation Management Program should be aware that the ability to obtain a valid Transport Canada security clearance

 Students who have resided or worked outside of Canada within the last five years may have difficulty meeting Transport Canada's information standards.
-Unfortunately, due to security requirements, the Greater Toronto Airport Authority, airline and airside tenants, Transport Canada, Nav Canada, the Department of National Defense, and many international airports across Canada may not consider applicants from International Students and Landed Immigrants who have resided or worked outside of Canada within the last five years.
+Fortunately, the majority of Co-op positions in Canada do not require students to obtain valid Transport Canada security clearance.

 The foregoing is for your information only.
 Students should follow up with any prospective employer to determine their own candidacy.